sbhacks-org/sbhacksvii-api-requests-collection/README.md

 Open 'index.html' file in the browser of your choice.
 You can do this by right-clicking on the file and clicking "Open with"
 ![Open with browser](https://imgur.com/v8e326H.png)

 You should see your code in the browser now.
-Right-click and click "Inspect"
+Right-click and click "Inspect".
+Then click the "Console" tab in the dev tools.
+This screenshot is in a chrome browser, and may look different for other browsers.
 ![You should see something like this](https://i.imgur.com/5wu5gYb.png)

 ### Python